DanielStatistician/Explaratory-Data-Analysis-Protofolio-Project-using-Python/README.md

 The original datasets was found in this UNHCR website [unhcr.org](https://www.unhcr.org/refugee-statistics/download/?url=8tIY7I)

 ### Tools
 Python was used in this exploratory data analysis(EDA) on UNHCR refugees data for Canada to clean the datasets, to manipulate the data and fot visualization.
+To download the python software [click here](https://www.python.org/downloads/)

 ### Data Cleaning / Preparation